llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 the `QEnvironmentHexEncoded` packet over `QEnvironment`, if it is available.

-### Priority To Implement

-Low.
-Only needed if the remote target wants to launch a target after making a connection to a GDB server that isn't already connected to an inferior process.

-### Description

 Both GDB and LLDB support passing down environment variables.
 Is it ok to respond with a `$#00` (unimplemented):
 ```